Skip to main content

 2. Suspended phase (default up to 1h) — The run suspends, freeing compute.
 It wakes when the next message arrives.
 There’s a brief delay as the run resumes.

 If no message arrives within the turn timeout, the run ends gracefully.
-The next message from the frontend will automatically start a fresh run.
+The session stays open.
+The next message from the frontend automatically starts a fresh run on the same session — chat history and identity persist across the run boundary.

 You are not charged for compute during the suspended phase.
-Only the warm phase uses compute resources.
+Only the idle phase uses compute resources.

 What the backend accumulates